Search

 Castle of Good Hope

 As one of Cape Town’s oldest buildings, the Castle of Good Hope has many a tale to tell.
-Workers and visitors report hearing voices and footsteps in the windowless dungeon and in the narrow corridors of the building.
-The bell in the Bell Tower, which was walled up centuries ago after a soldier hung himself with the bell-rope, sometimes rings of its own accord.
+Workers and visitors report hearing voices and footsteps in the windowless dungeon and the narrow corridors of the building.
+The bell in the Bell Tower, walled up centuries ago after a soldier hung himself with the bell rope, sometimes rings on its own.
 A black dog is also said to haunt the property and has been known to approach visitors and then disappear.

 Lady Anne Barnard is another of the Castle’s ghostly residents.
 In the late eighteenth century, Lady Anne lived at the Castle as the colony’s First Lady and often entertained important dignitaries.
-It seems even death won’t stop her from fulfilling her duties: her ghost is said to appear even today when important dignitaries visit.
-Another known ghost story is that of Governor Pieter Gysbert van Noodt, who was apparently a strict and militant man, once sentencing seven soldiers to die by hanging.
-One of the soldiers is said to have cursed him.
-Later that day, Van Noodt was found dead at his desk, having died of a heart attack.
+It seems even death won’t stop her from fulfilling her duties: her ghost is said to appear even today when dignitaries visit.
+There’s also the tale of Governor Pieter Gysbert van Noodt, apparently a strict and militant figure, who condemned seven soldiers to hang.
+Legend has it that one of the soldiers cursed him, and by the end of that same day, Van Noodt was found dead at his desk—reportedly from a heart attack.

 Castle of Good Hope